primatejs/primate/docs/modules/frontend.md

-# Frontend frameworks
+# Frontends

-Being a backend framework, Primate isn't tied to any specific frontend framework.
-The core framework comes along with the [`view`][view] handler that loads `html` files from the `components` directory.
-Additionally, there are officially supported modules that cover popular frontend frameworks.
-When loaded, they extend the `view` with support for additional file extensions.
+Primate isn't tied to any specific frontend framework.
+The core platform comes along with a [`view`][view] handler that serves `html` files from the `components` directory.
+Additionally there are officially supported modules that cover many frontend frameworks.
+When loaded, they extend the `view` handler to support more file extensions.

 Those frameworks come with different capabilities, like server-side rendering (SSR), hydration and support for the [liveview](liveview) module, turning your